Snaacky/thewiki/docs/tutorials/comparison.md

 #### Cropping

 Crops the source video by *n* pixels from the selected side.
-For example, `left=20` will remove 20 horizonal pixels starting from the left side. *This should be used for sources that use letterboxing or other form of crop.*
+For example, `left=20` will remove 20 horizontal pixels starting from the left side. *This should be used on sources that use letterboxing or other form of crop.*

 !!!warning
 16-bit is required for odd frame numbers.
 [Make sure you are using the 16-bit color depth.](#color-contrast-depth-tonemapping-range-gamma-matrix-drc)